makbarsyahwana/notifcation-service-backend/README.md

 De-duplication:

 - The worker records `lastBirthdayMessageDate` (local date `YYYY-MM-DD`) so it won't send twice in the same day.

+Email verification:

+- Birthday messages are only sent to users with `emailVerified=true`.

 Email sending (optional):